imarsman/datetime/README.md

 parsing is about 3x faster and has already benefitted from careful attention to proper handling.

-The timestamp parsing is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance issues do allow acceptance of ambiguous input.
+The timestamp parsing of ISO-8601 timestamps is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance issues do allow acceptance of ambiguous input.
 The library takes the approach of initially trying to tokenize ISO-8601 format timestamps.
 If that step fails a number of non-ISO-8601 formats are tried in a loop in a best effort to parse the incoming timestamp.
 Finally, if the incoming timestamp is in a Unix timestamp format an attempt is made to parse it as such.

 None of the ISO-8601 time types are comprehensive in their handling of the possible formats and variations in formats.
 The ISO-8601 standard is a large one.